 Stage 4 rectal cancer is diagnosed when the patient has distant metastases or the oncological process spreads along the peritoneum.
-The first-line treatment methods include surgery, chemotherapy and radiation therapy.
+First-line treatment methods include surgery, chemotherapy, and radiation therapy.
 However, standard protocols have significant drawbacks.
 These are as follows:

-- Classical surgical procedures require large incisions of the anterior abdominal wall, which can lead to a high risk of bleeding during surgery.
+- Classical surgical procedures require large incisions in the anterior abdominal wall, which can lead to a high risk of bleeding during surgery.

 - Standard radiation therapy involves total body irradiation, which increases the risk of post-radiation complications.

-- The recovery of the patient's body after all these methods takes a long time.
+- After all these methods, the recovery of the patient's body takes a long time.

 Modern medicine already has solutions to these problems, but they are not available in hospitals in developing countries due to poor equipment and lack of experience in specialists.